Descot21/Lycian/docs/intro/index.md

 Lycian is an ancient Anatolian language that was spoken in Lycia, a geo-political area in the southwest of modern-day Turkey.
 Lycian is closely related to other Anatolian languages like Luwian, Carian, and (distantly) Hittite.
 It seems that Lycian maintained a strong written presence in Lycia during the 4th and 5th centuries BCE (the epichoric period), appearing on stone, tombs, monuments, and coins.
 But, by the first century, Greek had fully replaced Lycian the sole public and administrative language.

 There are two forms of Lycian that have been discovered: Lycian A (simply called "Lycian") and Milyan (Lycian B).
 Lycian A accounts for the majority of texts discovered, while Milyan appears only in a select number of sources, usually from the Milyas region in eastern Lycia.
 Given the small number of inscriptions containing Milyan, knowledge of the language is sparse.
-For that reason, Trmilli Texts only deals with texts written in Lycian A.
+For that reason, Trmmilli Texts only deals with texts written in Lycian A.

 The first non-deciphered Lycian texts were published by a French archaeological team in 1820, with the Lycian alphabet being deciphered later that year.
 The first extensive corpus of Lycian inscriptions was published by an Austrian expedition led by Ernest Kalinka in 1901.
 This corpus, called *Tituli Asiae Minoris: Tituli Lyciae* (shorted to TL in this collection), contianed 152 Lycian inscriptions, including bilingual Lycian-Greek texts.